 There are data and descriptions here of how many days it snows and the total amount of snowfall that these cities along the south shore of Lake Michigan get.
 There are also monthly and yearly counts of the days that Gary and Michigan City normally have heavy snowstorms and deep snow accumulated on the ground.
 Plus there's information on when the region can expect the first and last snowfalls of winter.

-All the numbers are averages, based on weather data gathered from 1989 to 2010 at a weather station located midway between Gary and Michigan City at the Indiana Dunes National Lakeshore.
+The first set of monthly snow totals are averages for 2008 to 2017.
+All the other numbers are averages, based on weather data gathered from 1989 to 2010 at a weather station located midway between Gary and Michigan City at the Indiana Dunes National Lakeshore.